-Gadolinium lawsuits – also known as MRI dye lawsuits, MRI with contrast lawsuits, and gadolinium toxicity lawsuits – are relatively new and the results of prior cases are still pending.
-Not withstanding, new lawsuits are being filed.
+Gadolinium lawsuits – also known as MRI dye lawsuits, MRI with contrast lawsuits, and gadolinium toxicity lawsuits – are relatively new.
+There are many Gadolinium lawsuits that are still pending.
+Notwithstanding the lack of settlements and judgments, new MRI dye lawsuits are being filed.
 Many victims are searching desperately for info about: “MRI dye lawsuit” ,”gadolinium mri”, “gadolinium contrast”, “gadolinium poisoning” and “Info. about chuck Norris wife diagnosis.”
 Gadolinium poisoning is a very serious matter and you should contact a gadolinium poisoning lawsuit lawyer.

 What is Gadolinium and Why is it Used in MRIs?